-This little girl in the middle was born sensitive and strong and confident.
-She grew up in a good solid home with a family who loved her and cared for her well.
-She attended Denver Public Schools.
+This little sweetie in the middle is law. law was born sensitive and strong and confident. law grew up in a good solid home with a family who loved her and cared for her well. law attended Denver Public Schools.

-This little girl was known for being sweet, quiet and shy, but also curious and adventurous and tough, preferring to hang with the boys playing what they were playing.
-She was called a “tomboy”.
-She loved to read and write, roller skate, play tennis, soccer, and swim.
+law was known for being sweet, quiet and shy, but also curious and adventurous and tough, preferring to hang with the boys playing what they were playing. law was called a “tomboy”. law loved to read and write, roller skate, play tennis, soccer, swing, and swim.

-This little girl was labeled as a gifted learner and an accelerated student, but when she was in high school she was bored in school, preferring to focus on athletics and jobs where she felt confident, was actively engaged, and learned from her experiences.
-She was always a dependable worker and a talented athlete.
-She had dreams of becoming an international tennis star, a journalist, and a civil rights lawyer.
-She also struggled with a sleep disorder, gastrointestinal issues, and some sensitivities.
+Denver Public Schools labeled law as a gifted learner and an advanced placement student, but when law was in high school she became bored with academics, preferring to focus on athletics and part time employment where she felt confident, was actively engaged, and learned skills from her experiences. law didn’t like school very much anymore, but she still loved to learn. law was always a dependable worker and a talented athlete. law had dreams of becoming an international tennis star, a journalist, and a civil rights lawyer. law also struggled with disordered sleep, gastrointestinal issues, and some hypersensitivities.

-She left home at 18 to pursue an undergraduate degree in journalism from University of Colorado Boulder.
-She became insecure about her writing abilities and study abilities and switched her major to match her subject matter interests.
-She focused on studying history and eventually determined to also become a school teacher.
-She focused on tennis while working at Boulder Country Club throughout college and quietly still aspired to attend law school in order to work in civil rights, which she eventually did.
-She was really a natural born peace maker.
+At 18 law became LAW and left home to pursue an undergraduate degree in journalism from University of Colorado Boulder.
+LAW became insecure about her writing abilities and study abilities and switched her major to match her subject matter interests.
+LAW focused on studying history and eventually determined to also become a school teacher.
+LAW focused on tennis while working at Boulder Country Club throughout college and quietly still aspired to attend law school in order to work in civil rights, which she eventually did.
+LAW was really a natural born peace maker.

-She studied to become a paralegal first and earned a certificate at Denver Paralegal Institute.
-This gave her the confidence she needed to apply herself to law school.
-She graduated from New York Law School in 1999 and shocked even herself when she passed the New York bar exam with high scores.
-She had never felt confident as a traditional student.
-She went on to hold positions at prestigious places.
-She worked at the New York City Law Department where she argued in the court of Sonia Sotomayor, she worked at the the New York County District Attorney’s Office, and the United States Attorney’s Office for the Southern District of New York.
-She found that she enjoyed the law, but she wasn’t built to fight so she became a Mediator and focused on her writing.
-For six years she served as a policy specialist and senior consultant for the Colorado Department of Education.
+LAW studied to become a paralegal first and earned a certificate at Denver Paralegal Institute.
+This gave LAW the confidence LAW needed to apply herself to law school.
+LAW graduated from New York Law School in 1999 and shocked even herself when she passed the New York bar exam with high scores.
+LAW had never felt confident as a traditional student, but she still went on to hold positions at prestigious places.
+LAW worked at the New York City Law Department where she argued in the court of Sonia Sotomayor, LAW worked at the the New York County District Attorney’s Office, and the United States Attorney’s Office for the Southern District of New York.
+LAW found that she enjoyed the law, but she wasn’t built to fight so LAW became a Mediator and focused on her writing.
+For six years LAW served as a school law policy specialist and senior consultant for the Colorado Department of Education.

-She realized as an adult that she is actually autistic, what it means to be gifted, that she can still play like a child, and that she is already a teacher and a writer and that she most loves being a Mother.
+LAW realized as an adult that she is actually autistic, what it means to be gifted, that LAW can still play like law, and that LAW is already a teacher and a writer and that she most loves being a Mother.
+LAW mothered three children.

-P.S. #thatlittleboy on the right is my brother Danny Weiss . #thatlittleboy on the left is my cousin David Booth.
+P.S.
+The boy on the right is my brother Danny L. Weiss .
+The boy on the left is my cousin David Wilson Booth.
 Weren’t we all adorable in 1973?